CCOG for AMT 214 Winter 2025

 - Inspect, check, and troubleshoot autopilot, servos and approach coupling systems.

-- Inspect, check and service aircraft electronic communication and navigation systems, including VHF, passenger address interphones, and static discharge devices, aircraft VOR, ILS, LORAN, Radar beacon transponders, flight management computers, and GPWS.
+- Inspect, check and service aircraft electronic communication and navigation systems, including VHF, passenger address interphones, and static discharge devices, aircraft VOR, ILS, Radar beacon transponders, flight management computers, and GPWS.

 - Inspect and repair antenna and electronic equipment installations.